WebAssembly/WASI/legacy/application-abi.md

    Command instances may assume that they will be called from the environment at most once.
-Command instances may assume that none of their exports are accessed outside the duraction of that call.
+Command instances may assume that none of their exports are accessed outside the duration of that call.

  - All other modules are *reactors*.
 A reactor may export a function named `_initialize`, with no arguments and no return values.